Gianma23/ChillinApp/README.md

 data that would be sent to the handheld device, incrementing battery consumption.

 In order to have a constant sampling rate, a coroutine run each second to save sensors data.

+### 1.2 GPS Location
+The user location is find using FusedLocationProviderClient.
+A callback is called each 30 seconds, updating two variables containing the longitude and latitude.
+Those variables are then read by the coroutine that saves the data, before sending to the handheld device.

 ## 2. Data Exchange Format
 In order to reduce the complexity of the data exchange process, the data exchange format is defined.
 The data exchange